minaelee/airgapped-docs-test/docs/products.md

 ---

 (airgapped-products)=
-# Air-gapping documentation for specific products
+# Air-gapped documentation for specific products

 Find product-specific documentation regarding air-gapped environments below.

-If a product is not seen in this list, that only means no air-gapping documentation is yet available for that product.
-It might still be possible to use it in air-gapped environment.
+If a product is not seen in this list, that only means no air-gapped documentation is yet available for that product.
+It might still be possible to use it in an air-gapped environment.

 (airgapped-products-store)=
 ## Enterprise Store